 Malmesbury Morris is another Wassail stalwart, and we’re glad to welcome them back to Stroud again.
 They dance Cotswold with the odd bit of Border thrown in, plus some of their own original dances.

-Mason’s Apron are first-time visitors to Stroud Wassail, and we’re hoping they’ll become regular visitors.
+Mason’s Apron came to our Wassail for the first time last January – and now they’re hooked!
 They’re a North-West Clog side, based in Long Hanborough in Oxfordshire.
 They get their name from a pub, which is always a good sign!

 Merrie Morgana/Aziza Belly Dancers hail from Cheltenham.
-During the summer they are belly dancers, but in the winter they don medieval garb and become Merrie Morgana.
-They bring a bit of calm and elegance among the mayhem and madness of the morris folk.
+During the summer they are belly dancers, but in the winter they very sensibly don medieval garb and become Merrie Morgana.
+They bring a bit of calm and elegance amidst the mayhem and madness of the morris folk.